Key Quote

 WOW — OBJECTIFICATION (Nussbaum)

-Martha Nussbaum identifies seven forms of objectification — treating a person as a thing.
-Collins's proposal commits at least three: instrumentality (treating Elizabeth as a tool for his purposes), fungibility (treating her as interchangeable with other possible wives), and denial of subjectivity (ignoring her feelings and perspective).
+Martha Nussbaum identifies seven forms of objectificationobjectification — Treating a person as an object rather than a human being — treating a person as a thing.
+Collins's proposal commits at least three: instrumentalityinstrumentality — Treating someone as a tool or means to an end, fungibilityfungibility — Treating someone as interchangeable with others of the same type, and denial of subjectivitydenial of subjectivity — ignoring her feelings and perspective.
 His financial assessment of Elizabeth is objectification in its purest form: he literally calculates her monetary value and finds it wanting.
 Austen's satire is devastating because Collins doesn't know he's objectifying Elizabeth — he believes he's being helpful.

 Key Words